weatherforce/weatherforce.github.io/content/ipyleaflet-legend_release.md

 ## Basic Use

-Since it is a Leaflet Control implementation for ipyleaflet, we need to instantiate a map:
+Since ipyleaflet-legend is a Leaflet Control implementation for ipyleaflet, we need to instantiate a map:

 ```python
 from ipyleaflet import Map